TheDevLogger/Vite-React-TailwindCSS-Chrome-Extension-Starter/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable `Developer mode` in the top right corner
 3. Click `Load unpacked` and select the `dist` folder

+## Additional Info
+The `./src/manifest.json` file is the manifest file for the extension.
+You can modify it to suit your needs.
+When you build the project, the manifest file is copied to the `dist` folder.